CasparClothier/Clarks_Scripts/README.md

 - Softness or sharpness of lines
 ...

 After a process of trial and error I naturally found that while this was heavily dependent on the input dataset, brand labels significantly effected the principle components of a dataset.
 To avoid this and focus more on other design features, I photoshopped logos off the shoes.

+Across multiple different datasets, I found that there were significant gaps in Clarks' range when it came to large, white soles and casual trainers.
 Sadly, I haven't been able to find any of the visualisations that I produced at the time.
 When I do, I will be sure to upload them here.